Available Q4OS applications, rev. 06/2021

 This document is intended for Q4OS users, describes howto install available software.
 Q4OS is built ontop of rock stable, secured and reliable Debian system tested by lot of people around the World.
 There is huge stable and free software base sitting in default repositories, you are welcome to install and enjoy all the applications.

 2. Q4OS software resources

 The best and recommended way to easily setup a few featured applications is to use native Q4OS 'Software Centre' available in the Start menu.
 Just select an application from the list, click install button and follow installer instructions.

 3. How to install software from repositories

 It is possible to install thousands of verified applications, tools and libraries from Debian and Q4OS repositories, see the next chapters.

 Using Synaptic, or Discover for Plasma desktop, package manager, you can search, install, uninstall and manage all software from repositories in well arranged graphical interface.
 You can install both Synaptic and Discover package managers from the Q4OS Software Centre.

 3.2 Commandline way

-Software from repositories could be installed with 'Synaptic', convenient graphical package manager, see previous chapter, or manually using terminal commands, according to next instructions.
+Software from repositories could be installed with convenient graphical package managers, see the previous chapter, or manually using terminal commands, according to next instructions.
 You have to be member of administrative group 'sudo' for these operations, open terminal and type commands:

 sudo apt update sudo apt install desired_application